linivan2003/Active-Directory-Home-Lab/README.md

 ## Setup ##
 ### Creating Domain Controller ###
 1. Set up Domain Controller Virtual Machine using Virtual Box
-2. In Settings, Add an Additional Network(Internal Network)(This is our internal Server)
+2. In Settings, Add an Additional Network(Internal Network)(This is our internal Server), and in "Advanced" set "Shared Clipboard" and "Drag'n'Drop" to "Bidirectional"
 3. Boot up First VM using the Windows Server 2019 ISO
 4. Set up the Server 2019 ISO, use Desktop Experience, otherwise it will just be a command line
 5. To pass ctrl-alt-del because It's a virtual machine, do "insert" and "insert ctrl-alt-del